 - htop command

-By using these commands, you can always be sure that enough memory resources are available for the very important processes running on your servers.
-For example, if you are running a web server, you can be sure that the lack of resources will not slow down access to the website or even crash the website.
+With these commands, you can always be sure that there are enough memory resources for the very important processes on your servers.
+For example, if you are running a web server, you can be sure that a lack of resources will not slow down access to the website or even crash the website.

 We ran the commands and procedures mentioned in this article on an Ubuntu 22.04 LTS system.